-Proud of its fertile vineyards, the Kinsterna currently produces three sumptuous wines using local Greek grape varieties such a Kydonitsa, Agiorgitiko and Mavroudi.
-The white entices with a scent of citrus as well as notes of bergamot and quince, while the Rosé boasts a strong, fruity bouquet of cherry, strawberry and rose.
-You're bound to appreciate the Red Kinsterna Wine with the aromatic intensity of red fruits and plum, featuring as well sweet spice, pepper, cinnamon and a smoked touch thanks to meticulous ageing in oak barrels.
+Proud of its fertile vineyards and their reputation, Kinsterna today produces three exceptional wines from local Greek varietals, primarily Kidonitsa, Agiorgitiko, Assyrtiko and Monemvasia.
+The estate’s white wine casts a citrusy spell, with notes of bergamot and quince, while the rosé boasts a strong fruity aroma with hints of cherry, strawberry and rose.
+You will surely enjoy Kinsterna’s red wine with its aromatic intensity of red fruits and plum, hints of sweet spices, pepper, cinnamon and even a smokey note, thanks to its careful ageing in oak barrels for over 5 years.

 The estate also has another wine-surprise: In 2010, the sweet “Malvasia” wine produced from the sun-dried grapes from our vineyards’ varietals (Monemvasia, Assyrtiko, Kidonitsa, Asproudes) was awarded PDO (Protected Designation of Origin) status for the Monemvasia region.
 This was achieved despite the attempts by wine producers in France, Spain, Italy and even Crete to claim exclusive patrimony of this wine.
 Finally, after monumental efforts by Greek oenologists and historians, they were able to prove that this wine actually originated in Monemvasia, as the name “Malvasia” confirms.

 The legendary wine “Monemvasia-Malvasia” (Malmsey) has been produced since at least 1340 A.D., when it was used during the coronation of the Patriarch of Kiev, and for 4 centuries it dominated the wine markets in both the East and West.